Reviewing Pope & Talbot (OTCMKTS:PTBTQ) and Mercer International (NASDAQ:MERC)

-Pope & Talbot (OTCMKTS:PTBTQ) and Mercer International (NASDAQ:MERC) are both construction companies, but which is the superior investment?
-We will contrast the two companies based on the strength of their dividends, earnings, valuation, institutional ownership, profitability, risk and analyst recommendations.
+Mercer International (NASDAQ:MERC) and Pope & Talbot (OTCMKTS:PTBTQ) are both basic materials companies, but which is the better stock?
+We will compare the two companies based on the strength of their valuation, analyst recommendations, institutional ownership, dividends, profitability, earnings and risk.

 Profitability

-This table compares Pope & Talbot and Mercer International’s net margins, return on equity and return on assets.
+This table compares Mercer International and Pope & Talbot’s net margins, return on equity and return on assets.

 |Net Margins